Hypercubed/DEIVA/readme.md

 * pvalue
 * padj

 The header *does* contain an entry for the first column!
-Typically, when wrinting a data frame from R, containing the result of a DESeq2 analysis, a user might omit the first entry and keep the first column unnamed - however it is required in this application.
+Typically, when wrinting a data frame from R, containing the result of a DESeq2 analysis, a user might omit the first entry and keep the first column unnamed - however it is required in DEIVA.

 DESeq2 does not have a standard output file format.
 Write the result of a differential expression test to a file with TAB or COMMA as the separator and no hyphens to delineate fields.
 The file should be name appropriately (.tsv for tab separated, .csv for comma separated).